NHS & Wellbeing

 Overview

-We deliver accessible, culturally-sensitive sessions that help people make informed decisions about their health and feel more confident engaging with healthcare services.
+We delivered accessible, culturally sensitive sessions that helped people make informed decisions about their health and feel more confident engaging with healthcare services.

-What We Deliver
+What We Delivered

-We deliver community-based sessions that include:
+We delivered community-based sessions that included:

 • Cancer awareness and prevention education